minetest-edu/automata/README.md

 - major efficiency boost thanks to:
     - re-factored to use voxelManip exclusively, eliminate unnecessary calls,
     - no reading from the map, most indexes and positions calculated by arithmetic
+- ability to add more generations to a finished pattern

 ##New since v.0.0.6
 - fixed a bug when pausing patterns in manage tab